fumiya5863/Web-Recording/README.md

 # WebRecording
-can be shot with a webcam without a high camera
+can be shot with a webcamera without a high camera